openstack-archive/telcowg-usecases/doc/source/workflow.rst

 * Check whether an RFE or backlog specification exists for the gap or requirement.
 * Where an RFE or backlog specification does not exist - create one.
-* Link the RFE or backlog specification from the the tracker for the use case.
+* Link the RFE or backlog specification from the tracker for the use case.

 Where potentially impacted project(s) do not use such a process: